Celebrate Pi Day!

-- How about some music?
+- Let's start with some music!
 Here's Noam Elkies' composition, Steganographic Étude #1, based on the first 244 digits of $\pi$, with an explanation.

 - Who came up with Pi Day?
 Learn about the day's history.

-- College and university math departments such as Princeton University, Missouri University of Science & Technology, Harvard University, University of Adelaide (Vine videos), and MIT have fun on Pi Day
+- College and university math departments such as University of Waterloo, Edinboro University, and St. Bonaventure University have fun on Pi Day.

 - See Happy Pi Day video on YouTube.
 Dr Eugenia Cheng, from the University of Sheffield, explains what Pi is, what it's useful for, and demonstrates a trick to remembering it.